Edward VIII: 1937 tour of Germany

-In October 1937, the Duke and Duchess visited Nazi Germany, against the advice of the British government, and met Adolf Hitler at his Berghof retreat in Bavaria.
-The visit was much publicised by the German media.
-During the visit, Edward gave full Nazi salutes.
+In October 1937, Edward and Wallis visited Nazi Germany, against the advice of the British government, and met Adolf Hitler at his Berghof retreat in Bavaria.
+The visit was widely publicised by the German media.
+During it, Edward gave full Nazi salutes.
 In Germany, "they were treated like royalty ... members of the aristocracy would bow and curtsy towards her, and she was treated with all the dignity and status that the duke always wanted", according to royal biographer Andrew Morton in a 2016 BBC interview.

 The former Austrian ambassador Count Albert von Mensdorff-Pouilly-Dietrichstein, who was also a second cousin once removed and friend of George V, believed that Edward favoured German fascism as a bulwark against communism, and even that he initially favoured an alliance with Germany.
-According to the Duke of Windsor, the experience of "the unending scenes of horror" during the First World War led him to support appeasement.
-Hitler considered Edward to be friendly towards Germany and thought that Anglo-German relations could have been improved through Edward if it were not for the abdication.
+According to Edward, the experience of "the unending scenes of horror" during the First World War led him to support appeasement.
+Hitler considered Edward to be friendly towards Germany and thought that Anglo-German relations could have been improved through Edward had it not been for the abdication.
 Albert Speer quoted Hitler directly: "I am certain through him permanent friendly relations could have been achieved.
 If he had stayed, everything would have been different.
 His abdication was a severe loss for us."
-The Duke and Duchess settled in Paris, leasing a mansion in Boulevard Suchet from late 1938.
+Edward and Wallis settled in Paris, leasing a mansion in Boulevard Suchet from late 1938.

 Second World War

 In May 1939, Edward was commissioned by NBC to give a radio broadcast (his first since abdicating) during a visit to the First World War battlefields of Verdun.
-In it he appealed for peace, saying "I am deeply conscious of the presence of the great company of the dead, and I am convinced that could they make their voices heard they would be with me in what I am about to say.
+In it, he appealed for peace, saying: "I am deeply conscious of the presence of the great company of the dead, and I am convinced that could they make their voices heard they would be with me in what I am about to say.
 I speak simply as a soldier of the Last War whose most earnest prayer it is that such cruel and destructive madness shall never again overtake mankind.
 There is no land whose people want war."
 The broadcast was heard across the world by millions.
 It was widely regarded as supporting appeasement, and the BBC refused to broadcast it.
-It was broadcast outside the United States on shortwave radio and was reported in full by British broadsheet newspapers.
+It was transmitted outside the United States on shortwave radio and was reported in full by British broadsheet newspapers.